the-alchemist88/Cpp_helper_codes/Inheritence/RTTI_Notes.md

 more expensive than typeid.

-- Since typeid doesn't do any casting, static_cast can be used to access the derived class member functions. static_cast is valid for the types that are in the same hierarchy but programmer always need to check whether the dynamic_types match or not.
-Without checking the type, it can be undefined behaviour.
+- Since typeid doesn't do any casting, static_cast can be used to access the derived class member functions. static_cast is valid for the types that are in the same hierarchy but programmer always need to check whether the dynamic types match or not.
+Calling derived class function without checking the type may cause an undefined behaviour.
 ```cpp
 class Base
 {